-Premier League super Sunday roundup: United left feeling blue in derby as Arsenal re-claim top spotTech & Sport
+Premier League super Sunday roundup: United left feeling blue in derby as Arsenal re-claim top spotTech, Games & Sport

 David Moyes’ first Manchester derby ended in disappointment following a 4-1 thrashing at the hands of Manchester City at the Etihad.
 Earlier in the day, Mesut Ozil claimed three assists as Arsenal went back to the summit of the Premier League with victory over Stoke.

 An air of optimism surrounded the game at the Emirates stadium with Arsenal fans knowing they would return to the top of the Premier League if they could win and remain ahead of Tottenham on goal difference.
 It would be a fairly routine victory for Arsene Wenger’s side, with Aaron Ramsey again on the score sheet.

 It took just five minutes for the opening goal.
 A fine free kick from Mesut Ozil was rebounded into the path of the in-form Ramsey who slotted the ball home with ease.

 The flow of the game belonged to the home side, but they were pegged back in the 26th minute when Arnautovic’s effort came back off the post and Geoff Cameron had the simple task of making it all square.
 The parity was short lived, when Per Mertesacker sent a looping header beyond Asmir Begovic in the 36th minute to put the home side back in control.